harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ---

+### std::cout is buffered
+- `std::cout` does not sent its output to the console immediately.
+Instead, the requested output is stored in a region of memory (called a buffer) first, and then the buffer gets flushed out periodically.
+	- This means that if your program crashes/aborts/pauses before the buffer is flushed, any output still waiting in the buffer will not be displayed.
+- Writing data to a buffer is typically fast, whereas transferring a batch of data to an output device is comparatively slow.
+Buffering can significantly increase performance by batching multiple output requests together to minimize the number of times output has to be sent to the output device.

 ### std::endl
 - A way to end a line of text and start a new line is to use `std::endl`, like so: